thirdweb-dev/typescript-sdk/etc/sdk.api.md

 export class WrongListingTypeError extends Error {
     constructor(marketplaceContractAddress: string, listingId?: string, actualType?: string, expectedType?: string);
 }

-// Warnings were encountered during analysis:
-//
-// dist/src/contracts/multiwrap.d.ts:150:9 - (ae-forgotten-export) The symbol "ERC20Wrappable" needs to be exported by the entry point index.d.ts
-// dist/src/contracts/multiwrap.d.ts:151:9 - (ae-forgotten-export) The symbol "ERC721Wrappable" needs to be exported by the entry point index.d.ts
-// dist/src/contracts/multiwrap.d.ts:152:9 - (ae-forgotten-export) The symbol "ERC1155Wrappable" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)